Laxey Village, 1868

 The view by Burkill c.
 1857 shows the village from the north

 The harbour is dry at low tide but became important as the shipping port for the lead ore from the Great Laxey mine further up the valley.
-The building on the shore line (just left of 1982 reference) is the warehouse to store the ore prior to shipping.
-The original Primitive Methodist chapel can be seen to the east of the warehouse.
-There does not appear to be a public house in the village at this time.
+The building (a walled compound) on the shore line (just left of 1982 reference) was used to store the ore prior to shipping - this can be seen in the 1920 postcard view:

 Return to Index